zerolawtech/SFT-Protocol/docs/third-party-integration.md

 Restrictions imposed on investor limits, approved countries and minimum ratings do not apply if you are trying to transfer an existing balance - in these cases you will be able to send tokens but not receive any more.

 Transferring a balance between two addresses associated with the same investor ID does not have the same restrictions imposed, as there is no change of ownership.
 An investor with multiple addresses may call `transferFrom` to move tokens from any of their addresses without first using the `approve` method.
 The issuer can also use `transferFrom` to move any investor's tokens, without prior approval.

+See the [SecurityToken](./security-token.md) page for a detailed explanation of how to use this contract.